Scapular of the Sacred Heart: Badge of the Sacred Heart

 Margaret Mary Alacoque, a Visitation Sister in Paray-le-Monial, France, claimed to have experienced visions of Jesus Christ during which he showed her his Sacred Heart.
 On 2 March 1686, she wrote to her Superior, Mother Saumaise, that the Jesus wished 'for her to order a picture of the image of that Sacred Heart for people specifically to venerate and have in their homes and also small pictures to carry with them'.

 During the 18th Century, a Visitation sister, Ana Magdalena Rémuzat (1696-1730) worked hard to spread these badges.
 They were popular as a protection during the plague of Marseilles and also during the persecutions of the Catholics during the French Revolution.

 Marie Leszczyńska, wife of King Louis XV also enthusiastically promoted this badge.
 Pope Benedict XIV sent a gift of numerous red taffeta Badges of the Sacred Heart with gold embroidery, for her wedding in 1748.
-In 1872 Pope Pius IX granted an indulgence for the wearing this badge.
+In 1872 Pope Pius IX granted an indulgence for the wearing of this badge.